Building Additions Overview

 The first step in determining if a code complying area exists on any lot is to have knowledge of the soils.
 The Health District or the homeowner may have reliable data that adequately describes the soils and the existing septic system.
 If not, then typically soil testing must occur.
-It is recommended that the homeowner then contract with a licensed septic system installer to conduct soil testing.
+The homeowner must contract with a licensed septic system installer to conduct soil testing.
+A soil testing application must be completed.
 This must be performed in the presence of the Sanitarian.

 You should also be aware that on lots where soil conditions are considered marginal, the homeowner may have to consult with a professional engineer to determine a code complying area.